Feast & Field 2025

 Beecharmer is a modern acoustic string band from Wilder, Vermont.
 A fresh take on a long-time collaboration between husband and wife duo, Jes Raymond and Jakob Breitbach, Beecharmer distills 10 years of international touring into a sound that is part festival and part mountain top.
 It’s a playful twang with artful arrangements, tight time-polished harmonies, virtuosic fiddle, skillful flatpicking, clawhammer banjo, and Upright Bass.
 Performing as a duet, or backed by a rotating cast of talented believers, Beecharmer is a joymaker.

-Aug 28th - Bow Thayer’s Choirs of Aether - improvisational rock
+Aug 28th - Bow Thayer Big Band - improvisational rock

 Sept 4th - Timbermash - bluegrass/Americana